How Long Does It Take To Get In Shape?

 • Nutrient Timing and Eating Patterns: When you eat is as important as what you eat.
 Intermittent fasting can improve insulin sensitivity and trigger autophagy, clearing out cellular junk that slows down your metabolism.

 • Calorie Quality: We prioritize nutrient-dense, anti-inflammatory foods.
 100 calories of seed oils signal “storage” to the body, while 100 calories of grass-fed beef signal “repair.”
 The CICO theory is wrong.
-It’s all about the type of calories and the timing of calories.
+It’s all about the type and timing of calories.

 4. The Daily Variables (NEAT and Hydration)